 Welcome to part 2 of our conversation about pretty privilege:

-When you google image “beautiful women” a sea of white women will emerge on your searches.
+When you google image “beautiful women” a sea of white women will emerge on your screen.
 Very few brown and black faces will be amongst them.
 It is what it is.
 Many people will not notice these things because it is normal.
 White women are synonymous with beauty.
 Changing beauty representation to be more inclusive requires so much work and awareness.
 Why?
-Because people love their power (white men and women)- and ultimately- people are lazy and hate change.
+Because people love their power (white men and women)- and ultimately- people (all of us) are lazy and hate change.
 The work is too much.